Macrometacorp/docs/docs/collections/documents/tutorials/maps_sets_sortedsets.md

 title: Maps, Sets, SortedSets
 ---

-The other day I came across a question about how to model popuplar Redis datatypes using Macrometa GDN.
+The other day I came across a question about how to model popular Redis data types using Macrometa GDN.
 Macrometa GDN is a geo-replicated multi-model realtime database.
-So modelling Redis basic datatypes in Macrometa can be done easily.
+So modelling Redis basic data types in Macrometa can be done easily.

 By modelling these data types in GDN, developers can use ( i.e., `read-write`) these data types globally from regions closest to their Apps & APIs with very low latency.
 The GDN will take care of doing the necessary geo-replication and convergence.